Some public schools in Maryland open for kids who need it most

 The system is bringing students back in waves.

-First came groups of students in special education and English language classes.
+First came groups of students in special education and English- language classes.
 A week later, students with connectivity problems arrived, followed by select students in career and technology programs.
 In October, children in kindergarten and prekindergarten will follow — and after that, first- and second-graders.

 “Then we take a deep breath,” said Saelens, the superintendent.

 At Greensboro Elementary, the cafeteria has been transformed into a giant study hall of sorts, with lines painted on the floor to mark out space for 48 desks.
-Fourth and fifth graders spend their school days quietly doing their distance learning — with steady Internet service.
+Fourth- and fifth-graders spend their school days quietly doing their distance learning — with steady Internet service.
 Their teachers are elsewhere in the same building delivering online lessons to both these students and others who are studying at home.

-“I can’t do anything at home that needs a constant WiFi connection, because we don’t have one,” said Christopher Leach, a fifth grader.
+“I can’t do anything at home that needs a constant WiFi connection, because we don’t have one,” said Christopher Leach, a fifth-grader.
 He was glad to be at school, he said, with one exception: “I have to wake up early.”

 Many teachers at the school are giving lessons virtually because their students remain at home.
 Some teach, with school-age children nearby, doing their own distance learning.